Ngorongoro in Tanzania

 Manyara Ranch Conservancy

 Set within the Kwakuchinja wildlife migration corridor, on a private conservancy of 35,000 acres of unspoilt wilderness, Manyara Ranch Conservancy lies completely undisturbed.
 No other safari operator has access to this area, and with just eight eco-friendly canvas tents, you’ll relish the tranquility.
 The conservancy is also the first project in Tanzania to combine conservation with tourism, and your stay will directly contribute to the welfare of the local communities.
-Go on night game drives, watch wildlife at the watering hole from one of the custom built hides, or learn about the local culture on a village walk.
+Go on night game drives, watch wildlife from one of the custom-built hides at the watering hole, or learn about the local culture on a village walk.

 5. Arusha National Park

-Most travellers pass through Arusha on their way to the more famous national parks of the Northern Circuit, however we recommend staying for a few days to soak up the fantastic sights around the region.
-Located just outside Arusha, Arusha National Park is a small, yet rich in wildlife, and can be accessed with an easy day trip from the city centre.
+Most travellers pass through Arusha on their way to the more famous national parks of the Northern Circuit; however, we recommend staying for a few days to soak up the fantastic sights around the region.
+Located just outside Arusha, Arusha National Park is small yet rich in wildlife and can be accessed with an easy day trip from the city centre.

-It’s one of the country’s most exciting parks, with plenty of activities such as game drive, canoe safaris and bush camping.
-Due to the lack of predators in the park, it’s also one of the few places where you can venture out on a walking safari.
+It’s one of the country’s most exciting parks, with game drives, canoe safaris, and bush camping activities.
+Due to the park's lack of predators, it’s also one of the few places to venture out on a walking safari.

-Although there are no lions or rhinos, and rarely seen cheetah, leopard and hyena, visitors will be treated to one of the country’s largest populations of giraffe, along with populations of buffalo, zebra, waterbuck, bushbuck and other species of antelope.
+Although there are no lions or rhinos, and rarely seen cheetah, leopard, and hyena, visitors observe one of the country’s largest populations of giraffe, along with populations of buffalo, zebra, waterbuck, bushbuck, and other species of antelope.

-If you’re lucky, you’ll catch a glimpse of the handful of elephants, hippos and shy dik-diks and red forest duikers which roam the region.
-There is also a population of primates in the Ngurdoto Forest, including blue monkeys and black-and-white colobus monkeys.
+If you’re lucky, you’ll catch a glimpse of the handful of elephants, hippos, shy dik-diks, and red forest duikers that roam the region.
+The Ngurdoto Forest also has a population of primates, including blue monkeys and black-and-white colobus monkeys.

-If you’re looking more adventure, consider climbing nearby Mount Meru, Tanzania’s second highest mountain, or conquer Mount Kilimanjaro, the highest peak in Africa.
+If you’re looking for more adventure, consider climbing nearby Mount Meru, Tanzania’s second-highest mountain, or conquer Mount Kilimanjaro, the highest peak in Africa

 Top highlights